 - The might have found a new menu item to add, so this should be easy to do with one click.

-Based on the above flow, we can introduce a screen already.
+Based on the above flow, we can start playing with concepts.
 The style is WIP, and at this stage, not important.
 All the design decisions are based on a simple colour scheme, and other than that, usability principles.

 The options above are to